Skip to main content

 Now Forge can see exactly what code you're talking about, with full context and precise line numbers.
 No more "that function around line 50 something" conversations.

-Alternative Ways to Copy
+Alternative ways to copy:

 • Command Palette: Ctrl+Shift+P → type "Copy File Reference"